jaden-lai/Calorie-Counting-Application/README.md

 ## What will the application do?

 This application will consist of multiple parts:
-- **Main UI** *screen*: Total recommended calorie goal displayed and ability to modify calories, food consumption, and fitness.
+- **Main UI** *screen*: Target calorie and calorie counter displayed with ability to modify calories, food consumption, and fitness.

 This calorie counting application will allow users to calorie count through their daily activities from food consumption,